- Suitable for families

 Interactive elevation profile

-Nice view of Aspach and surroundings
+Enjoy the beautiful view of Aspach and surroundings.

 Please get in touch for more information.